sspring963/uipath-automation-8/Documentation/README.md

 ## Getting Started
 To Clone: `git clone https://github.com/UiPath-Project3-1/uipath-automation-8.git`
 - You will need a valid Revature Connect account for the robot to login to and create the board with.
-- You will need a **csv** file which contains one column with the header *Emails*.
+- You will need a **csv** file which contains one column with the header *Emails* or no header at all.
 The values in the *Emails* column should be the email addresses of the users you wish to add to your Zoho Board.

 ## Usage
 - To run this project from UiPath Studio, follow these steps: